1

 • Candidates must meet credentialing requirements and secure appropriate clinical privileges.

-• Tuberculosis testing may be required.
+• Tuberculosis testing may also be necessary.

 Qualifications